 Poison Ivy is a Noxious Weed that can cause an enormous amount of discomfort to people – even putting them in the hospital from a single exposure.
 The severity of reactions increases with each exposure to this weed.
 We never recommend individuals try and tackle this problem on their own.

 We have the licensing, insurance and knowledge to properly identify and rid you of these dangerous weeds.
 We work with the City of Ottawa every year to eradicate them on many of their properties.

 The first step in dealing with this issue is to properly identify the poison Ivy – there are many look alike plants that are tough to distinguish to the untrained eye.
-Please get in touch with us either by phone (613-744-7336) email (email@example.com), or through the client login portal.
+Please get in touch with us by email (email@example.com), or through the client login portal.
 We encourage you send us a photo of what you think might be poison ivy.

 We carefully treat the Poison Ivy to eliminate the chance of any surrounding plants or vegetation from being affected by this application.
 We often see it growing in cedar hedges and we treat so that the hedge is not affected.

 Please keep in mind that sometimes it can take more than one application to fully kill off the Poison Ivy depending on the situation and where it is situated.

 What should you do if you come in contact with Poison Ivy?